rexresearch

 tumor.
 As indicated by the second figure, with the tumor

-variety of ions (including hydrogen and phosphate ions) exists in
+a variety of ions (including hydrogen and phosphate ions) exists

-to veins and arteries and back to contracted capillaries near the
+capillaries, to veins and arteries and back to contracted

 The primary electrical conduction mechanism is ionic in a large